amd/quark-documentation/docs/onnx/user_guide_supported_optype_datatype.rst

 **Note**: When using convert_fp16_to_fp32 in quark.onnx, it requires onnxsim to simplify the ONNX model.
-Please make sure that onnxsim is installed by using ‘python -m pip install onnxsim’.
+Please make sure that onnxsim is installed by using 'python -m pip install onnxsim'.

 Supported OpType
 ----------------